Overview, Distinctive Features & Academic Principles

 The Justice and Policy Studies (JPS) Department has offered a Criminal Justice undergraduate program for more than forty years.
 The Criminal Justice program faculty includes scholar-practitioners with academic and practical expertise in diverse areas of criminal justice.
 In addition to the expertise of Criminal Justice core faculty, the master’s program draws on colleagues in other related fields of study and disciplines, including Forensic Biology, Forensic Accounting, and Cyber Security.
 JPS is uniquely situated to provide an educational opportunity that will appeal to experienced criminal justice professionals wishing to advance career opportunities and students seeking to advance their comprehension of criminal justice practice and policy.

 In the last thirty years, the field of criminal justice has grown from an educational program focused on practices implemented to provide effective criminal justice, to an educational process focusing on the underlying theories of criminal justice practices and the development of theories providing purposeful policy.
 Changing the focus from how criminal justice bureaucracies function to what effective policies and practices are, has been possible through research revealing the reliance on ineffective practices and questioning the basis upon which these practices were established.
-Continuing in this direction, this program provides a research component challenging students to identify, analyze, critique, and solve problems that are present in criminal justice institutions
+Continuing in this direction, this program provides a research component challenging students to identify, analyze, critique, and solve problems that are present in criminal justice institutions.

 In addition to providing quality core courses, the Criminal Justice Master of Science program recognizes the need to offer an array of courses reflecting recent advances in knowledge affecting criminal justice, including cybercrime, criminological theory, legal theory, white-collar crime, environmental crime, police-community relations, and more.
 By offering this degree, Guilford College enhances the criminal justice profession while committing to continuing to improve community life.